Vahe1994/AQLM/README.md

 ## Data

-For quantization with AQLM its is recommended to use the subset of the data model was trained on.
-I.e. for quantization of `LLaMA 2` models we recommend to use the subset of [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) .The subset of Redpajama for  2048 and 4096 context length stored in `data` directory:
+When quantizing models with AQLM, we recommend that you use a subset of the original data the model was trained on (or something similar).

+For Llama-2 models, the closest available dataset is [RedPajama](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample) .

+We also provide subsets of Redpajama for 2048 and 4096 context lengths stored in `data` directory:
 * `red_pajama_n=1024_2048_context_length.pth`
 * `red_pajama_n=1024_4096_context_length.pth`

-**Note** These subsets are already processed with the corresponding model tokenizer.
-Use for different model will lead to unexpected behavior.
+**Warning:** These subsets are already processed with the corresponding model tokenizer.
+If you want to quantize another model (e.g. mistral/mixtral), please re-tokenize the data.

+__We shall add step-by-step instructions for this before Jan 13 23:59 AOE.__

-### W&B logging
+### WandB logging

 For the sake of convenience one can optionally log the data to `Weights and Biases` service (wandb).
 Run `pip install wandb` for W&B logging.